gsheee/Final-Project-1-Grace/Collections.md

 schoolBoards["YRCDSB"] = "York Region Catholic DSB"
 ```

 You can also **set or update** the value for a particular key using `updateVlaue(_:forKey:)`.
-This method sets a value for a key if non exists, or updates the value if that key already exists.
+This method sets a value for a key if none exists, or updates the value if that key already exists.
 This method ***returns the old value after performing an update.***

 However, this method returns an **optional value** of the dictionary's value type.
-THe optional value contains the old value for that key if one existed before the update, or `nil` if no value existed:
+The optional value contains the old value for that key if one existed before the update, or `nil` if no value existed:

 ```Swift
 let oldValue = schoolBoards.updateValue("York Region Catholic District School Board", forKey: "YRCDSB")